marcoalopez/COC_compilation/README.md

 # Cabo Ortegal complex high-P units bibliography

-> [!NOTE]
-> This is a compilation of studies on the high-pressure units of the Cabo Ortegal complex by Marco A. Lopez-Sanchez.
+This is a compilation of studies on the high-pressure units of the Cabo Ortegal complex by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/).
 It is arranged chronologically and divided into 5 different sections.
 The studies have different tags to facilitate the search by subject.

 > [!IMPORTANT]
-> If you find a missing study or an error, open an issue [here](https://github.com/marcoalopez/COC_compilation/issues) or send it to me and I will update the list.
+> If you find a missing study or an error/typo, open an issue [here](https://github.com/marcoalopez/COC_compilation/issues) or send an email and I will update the reference list.

 ## Pre-1990 papers